-Students and instructors participating in VHS courses follow the VHS academic calendar.
-Students enrolling in VHS fall, spring, or full-year courses may be enrolled in courses through the last day of the VHS add period.
-The VHS add period ends one week after the semester start dates in both fall and spring.
+Students and instructors participating in VHS Learning courses follow the VHS Learning academic calendar.
+Students enrolling in VHS Learning fall, spring, or full-year courses may be enrolled in courses through the last day of the VHS Learning add period.
+The VHS Learning add period ends one week after the semester start dates in both fall and spring.
 Both fall and full-year courses follow the fall add period.

-Individual tuition students, summer school students, and educators taking VHS professional development courses, who officially withdraw from their courses through notification to VHS may receive a refund of tuition according to the following schedule:
+Individual tuition students who officially withdraw from their full year, Advanced Placement (AP), fall, or spring semester courses through notification to VHS Learning may receive a refund of tuition according to the following schedule:

-- A full refund will be granted prior to the start of class.
+- A full refund, less a $25 administration fee, will be granted prior to the start of class.

 - 75% tuition refund will be granted if the withdrawal from the course occurs during the first week of the course.

 - No tuition refund will be granted after the first week of the course.